 When you designate a proxy, choose someone you trust to vote on your behalf.
 In general, the agreement between you and your chosen proxy can have any conditions you wish, but only as a contract between the individuals.
 The OTW is not responsible for enforcing any conditions you set, and we cannot verify whether or not your proxy used your vote, or show which candidates they voted for.

 Only candidates may request a recount or a new vote.
-Any candidate who wishes to do so should send their request, with an explanation of why they think that a recount or revote is necessary, to our Elections officer within one week of the close of the polls.
-The Elections officer will make a ruling within a week of receiving such a request.
+Any candidate who wishes to do so should send their request, with an explanation of why they think that a recount or revote is necessary, to our Elections committee within one week of the close of the polls.
+Elections will make a ruling within a week of receiving such a request.
 If a new ballot is deemed necessary, voting will begin within two weeks of said ruling.